amitp-ai/Text_Summarization/Data_Collection_3-5-2/README.md

     * See below for an example

-## 2. Other Dataset Collected/Explored
+## 2. Other Datasets Collected/Explored
 * **Arxiv and Pubmed Scientific Papers**
     * The article is the body of the paper and abstract is the target summary
     * There are about 215k examples from Arxiv and 133k examples from Pubmed